 - the state of being dependent on something, esp a drug

 Word Origin for habit

-Idioms and Phrases with habit
+Other Idioms and Phrases with habit

 see kick a habit.